koide3/automatic_tuning/README.md

 # automatic_tuning

-This repository provides a hyper parameter tuning framework for LiDAR odometry algorithm.
-It automatically repeats trial and error loop while sampling different parameter set using SMBO powered by *[Optuna](https://github.com/optuna/optuna)*.
-The evaluation environment is capsuled as a docker environment that enables us to run multiple evaluation trials in parallel to accelerate the optimization process.
+This repository provides a hyper parameter tuning framework for LiDAR odometry algorithms.
+It automatically repeats a trial and error loop while sampling different parameter sets using SMBO powered by *[Optuna](https://github.com/optuna/optuna)*.
+The evaluation environment is encapsulated as a docker environment that enables us to run multiple evaluation trials in parallel to accelerate the optimization process.

 # Example usage